 - Their beliefs about the six "clobber passages" in the Bible that have been historically used to attack the LGBT community.
 Most conservative Christian faith groups interpret these passages as implying that same-sex couples should be forbidden to marry.

 - The Gospel of Matthew and Luke which requires each Christian to treat others as she or he would wish to be treated in return.
 This is commonly referred to as the "Golden Rule."
 Similar rules are found in all of the main world religions and many philosophical systems.

 A few clerks solved their personal conflict by resigning.
 A few refused to issue licenses to same-sex couples.
 A few refused to issue licenses to any couples.
 A few judges who are assigned to the county courts to marry couples refused to marry same-sex couples.
 But after a week or so, the bugs had been worked out and both same-sex and opposite-sex couples were generally able to obtain licenses and marry.

-Marriage Equality USA (MEUSA) has posted a list of pro-LGBT equality national groups: 1 with the recommendation that any U.S. same-sex couple who has been refused a marriage license contact one of the following as soon as possible:
+Marriage Equality USA (MEUSA) posted a list of national pro-LGBT equality groups: 1 with the recommendation that any U.S. same-sex couple who has been refused a marriage license contact one of the following as soon as possible:

 According to the "File Talk" section of Wikipedia on the topic of marriage equality in the United States, 4 Wikipedia authors have posted messages about the status of gay marriage in the five U.S. Territories:

 - Northern Mariana Islands: The Governor has committed to issuing an executive order legalizing gay marriage.
 Timing was unknown.

 - Puerto Rico: An executive order issued by the Governor required compliance within the territory with the U.S. Supreme Court ruling by mid-July.

 - U.S. Virgin Islands: Same as for Northern Mariana Islands.